-BE it enacted, by the governor, council and burgesses overy person, male or female imported and coming into this colony and dominion free, has a right to fifty acres of land; and every christian servant, malo or female of this present general assembly, and it is hereby enacted and declared by the authority of the sume, That all and imported aftor he or she becomes free, or time of servitude is expired, has a right to filty acres of land for his or her importation ; and every person coming into this colony. and importing a wife or children under age, hath a right to fifty acres of land for himself, his wife and every such child so imported, and cortificate thereof shall be granted to every such free person and master of a family demanding the same, and to every scrvant after such their freedom in manner and form as is by this act hereafter directed, and that no person or porsons by virtue of such importation shall horcafter claim any right to land other than the persons so imported as aforesaid, or those to whom they shall assign their right in the presence of two witnesses; any law, usage or custom to the contrary in any wise notwithstanding. rights declar-[From MS.] Importation 50 acres of Ind ecb.
+of land; and every christlan servant, male or female imported after he or she becomes free, or time of servitude is expired, has a right to filty acres of land for his or her importation; and every person coming into this colony, and importing a wife or children under age, hath a right to fifty acres of land for himself, his wife and every such child so imported, and certificate thereof shall be granted to every such free person and master of a family demanding the same, and to every servant after such their freedom in manner and form as is by this act hereafter directed, and that no person or porsons by virtue of such importation shall hereafter claim any right to land other than the persons so imported as aforesaid, or those to whom they shall assign their right in the presence of two witnesses; any law, usage or custom to the contrary in any wise notwithetanding.

-ship or other scalaring man not setling him or them-Not to calend be construed to give a right to any factor, master of a Provided always, That nothing herein contained shall sclvcs, and becoming tithable in the country, to claim or take up any land by colour of his or their importation, nor to any person whatsnever to claim a right for his importation more than once.
-In transient persons.
+ship or other scalaring man not setling him or them-Not to extend be construed to give a right to any factor, master of a Provided always, That nothing herein contained shall selves, and becoming tithable in the country, to claim or take up any land by colour of his or their importation, nor to any person whatsnever to claim a right for his importation more than once.